-(Right: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)
+(Right above: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)

-The later arrivals to the United Kingdom, 'E' and 'F' Companies, were to be posted to the new Regimental Depot and were eventually to form the nucleus of the soon to be formed 2nd (Reserve) Battalion of the Newfoundland Regiment.
+The later arrivals to the United Kingdom, 'E' and 'F' Companies, were to be posted to the new Regimental Depot where some personnel would later form part of the nucleus of the 2nd (Reserve) Battalion of the Newfoundland Regiment.